adityakamath/adityakamath.github.io/projects.md

 	<img align="right" width="200" height="200" src="https://adityakamath.github.com/assets/img/abu_robocon.png" />
 </figure>

-Built and programmed the electronics (sensor arrays, relay boards, Arduinos) for an autonomous grid following robot and a manually operated robot.
+Built and programmed the electronics (IR sensor arrays, relay boards, Arduinos) for an autonomous grid following robot and a manually operate mobile robot.
 The autonomous robot was programmed to navigate on a grid, grab an object and place it autonomously at a pre-defined location.
 The team participated in the ABU Robocon 2012 in Pune, India. [[1]](https://robomanipal.wordpress.com/) [[2]](https://robomanipal.com/)